-- Students who progress to Year 5 are placed in one of four groups for the rotating specialty terms and Medicine/ Surgery and Elective attachments.
+- Students who progress to Year 5 are placed in one of four groups for the rotating terms and Elective attachments.
 During Year 4 students are asked to arrange themselves into four provisional groups.
-Further details are issued by the Faculty Office during the year. - Arrangements for the Medicine/Surgery and Elective attachments in Year 5 must be made by the students themselves.
+Further details are issued by the Faculty Office during the year. - Arrangements for Elective attachments in Year 5 must be made by the students themselves.
 Many students may wish to commence these arrangements while in Year 4, especially those wishing to undertake attachments overseas.
 Information concerning acceptable proposals is issued on enrolment or may be obtained from the Faculty Office.
+See also the section for Year 5, 'Assessment and Rules of Progression', for information on restrictions applying to the Elective term.